fabiojmendes/super-jeff/README.md

 ## Building & Running Instructions

 You need an up-to-date version of the rust toolchain installed.
-Follow the instructions on https://rustup.rs/
+Follow the instructions at https://rustup.rs/

 ### Dependencies
 SDL2, SDL2 Image, SDL2 TTF and SDL2 Mixer development libraries are required for building the game.

 ### Windows

-For Windows all the necessary libraries and DLLs are bundled with the project.
+On Windows all necessary libraries and DLLs are bundled with the project.
 You can use the provided `env.ps1` to set the appropriate environment variables.

 ### *nix

-For unix based OS you have to install the dependencies using your favorite package manager.
+On unix based OS you have to install the dependencies using your favorite package manager.
 Here are a few examples:

 - Debian